How to Limewash a Brick Home

 To begin with we had an unusual rainy start to our summer.
 Now one awesome thing about Romabio’s Classico Limewash is that you are to wet the brick, so you can start limewashing once the rain passes.
 And you can limewash up to 3 hours before rain is predicted to start.

-It’s an easy process that will transform the exterior of a home.
+It’s an easy process that will transform the exterior of a home with beautiful results.

 We opted to keep the brick an opaque, solid finish so we could watch the Classico Limewash patina and change slowly over the years.